KevinDai99/Insilico-DrugDiscovery/README.md

 **Figure 5.
 An Alpha value of 2.00 reduces overfitting relative to other values**

-Figure 5. illustrates that an alpha value of 2.00 has the lowest the difference between R^2 on test and train of 0.54, and 0.83 respectively.

 ![image](https://user-images.githubusercontent.com/89043234/226152002-3d95330c-7c9b-47ba-ba9e-faa9d2b9e467.png)

 **Figure 6.
 Neural Network Model after Regularizations**